hemantvirmani/hemantvirmani.github.io/README.md

 ## 🔷 Who Am I?

-I am **Hemant**, your go-to problem solver and tech enthusiast!
-Currently working as a **🏢 Tech Leader at Amazon** in the Greater Seattle Area, where I'm shaping the future of e-commerce one line of code at a time.
+I am **Hemant**, your go-to problem solver and tech enthusiast.
+My Amazon chapter wrapped up in **January 2026**, where I, recently, served as **Head of Engineering for Customs, Compliance, and Cross Border Fulfilment (GL Business)** in the Greater Seattle Area.
+Now I am in full **self-enhancement mode**: upgrading mindsets, skills, and habits like a production system with zero downtime and very loud release notes.

 ### 🗺️ My Journey
 - 🏛️ **Delhi, India** - Where it all began, surrounded by bustling streets and vibrant culture